udhaayud/aws-cloud-journey-yudi/week-01/ec2-deploy.md

 ## EC2 Deployment using AWS CLI
 1. login to AWS console
-2. create EC2 instance with this command aws ec2 run-instances \
+2. create EC2 instance with this command

+    aws ec2 run-instances \

-      		--image-id ami-0061376a80017c383 \							--> image id for Amazon Linux
+    --image-id ami-0061376a80017c383 \
+    //image id for Amazon Linux

-     		--instance-type t2.micro \								--> instance type based on region, in this case ap-southeast-1
+    --instance-type t2.micro \
+    //instance type based on region, in this case ap-southeast-1

+    --key-name aug_key\
-      		--key-name aug_key \									--> keypair name, same as keypair that you already have before --security-group-ids sg-0cb7bce85fe8d3b5e \						--> security group id, same as security that you already have before --subnet-id subnet-0f7b102a788e00e6b \
+    //keypair name, same as keypair that you already have before

+    --security-group-ids sg-0cb7bce85fe8d3b5e \
+    //security group id, same as security that you already have before

+    --subnet-id subnet-0f7b102a788e00e6b \

-      		--count 1 \										--> the amount of instance that you will create, it's up to you
+    --count 1 \
+    //the amount of instance that you will create, it's up to you

 3. enter, and your instance will be launch.

 ## Screenshot